 - Highlights: The Torridon Peaks, Achnashellach Forest, Ben Wyvis.

-Whereas the Far North and West Highland lines stretch south to north, the Kyle line runs between them east to west so it’s unavoidable if you want a mega train journey from Glasgow all the way to the tip of the north-east coast.
+Whereas the Far North and West Highland lines stretch north to south, the Kyle line runs between them east to west.

-Thankfully then this is a fantastic railway that easily rivals the tourist-favourite route between Fort William and Mallaig and you’ll see a gorgeous landscape of mountains and lochs all the way from Kyle of Lochalsh at the track’s start to Inverness at its end.
+This is a fantastic railway that easily rivals the tourist-favourite route between Fort William and Mallaig and you’ll see a gorgeous landscape of mountains and lochs all the way from Kyle of Lochalsh to Inverness.

-It’s a bit of a trek between the end of the West Highland Line and the start of the Kyle Line as you have to go inland to Spean Crescent by rail before doubling back on yourself by road on the A87 which takes around four hours in total plus mountain/loch selfie stops.
+A recommended option is to complete the West Highland Line from Glasgow and continue on the Kyle Line to Inverness.
+It’s a bit of a trek between the end of the West Highland Line and the start of the Kyle Line as you have to go inland to Spean Crescent by rail before doubling back on yourself by road on the A87, but it’s a stunning journey.

 Alternatively you can take a ferry from Mallaig to Armadale on the Isle of Skye and then take the No. 52 and the No. 50 buses across the Skye bridge to Kyle of Lochalsh which takes around three hours.
 The only downside to this route is that Skye is so beautiful you won’t want to leave.